maistra/istio-operator/bundle/README.md

         ```sh
         $ oc get route kiali -o jsonpath='{.spec.host}' -n istio-system
         ```
+## Validating the configuration

+The Operator validates the contents of the `spec.values` field.
+When the Operator parses this field, and encounters an unknown value, it generates an error message.
+To force the Operator to pass an unknown value, use the `spec.rawValues` field.

+You can use the `oc explain` command to display the valid values for the fields in the Istio Custom Resoure Definition (CRD) file.
+For example, `oc explain istio.spec.values`.

 ## Deleting Istio

 1. In the OpenShift web console, click **Operators** -> **Installed Operators**.